Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Results

 \subsection{Curiouser and curiouser}

-Following our observations of failure of most SOTA LLM models that claim strong function described in Sec. \ref{subsec:humpty}, we investigated various properties and modes of the observed failure, reporting here the ones we find most remarkable.
-Investigating the AIW problem further, we also find a formulation (termed AIW+) that is even harder to solve for all the tested SOTA models and we observe strong collapse of the performance across all tested models when exposing them to the AIW+ problem.
+Following our observations of breakdown of SOTA LLM models that claim strong function described in Sec. \ref{subsec:humpty}, we investigated various properties and modes of the observed failures, reporting here the ones we find most remarkable.
+Investigating the AIW problem further, we find various other formulations that show same breakdown characteristics for all SOTA LLMs.
+We observe same lack of robustness on structure and difficulty preserving problem variations using various AIW extensions which also abandon original family problem framing, providing further evidence that observed breakdown of zero-shot generalization is of generic character and is not unique for the specific AIW problem setting, as also corroborated by control experiments in Sec. \ref{subsec:aiw_light_problems_exp_results}.